article

 3. Flexible, Continuous Instruction

-The goal of any online learning partner should be to present standards-rich instruction in a clear, a concise, and an accessible way for all students.
-Look for a partner that can provide tight alignments so that you know that the time your students are spending is focused on what they need to know most.
+The goal of any online learning partner should be to present standards-rich instruction in a clear, concise, and accessible way for all students.
+Look for a partner that can provide tight alignments, so you know the time your students are spending is focused on what they need to know most.

 5. Evidence-Based Pedagogy and Design